jamesmcm/vopono/README.md

 For TigerVPN valid ports are 1194 for UDP or 443 for TCP.

+#### Shadowsocks socks-proxy

+Mullvad supports proxying via Shadowsocks, if that configuration is chosen with `vopono sync`.
+Note you must use a TCP connection on port 443 in this case.

+Respond with `Y` when asked `Connect via a bridge?` during the `vopono sync` configuration for Mullvad OpenVPN to enable this configuration.
+It is not used by default.

+If you are using a custom provider config file, you must run the socks proxy server yourself (i.e. `ss-local`) if using a socks-proxy.

 ### Custom Providers

 If you use another commercial VPN provider, please open a Pull Request here with